A few days ago I was hanging out with a friend

 The single most important belief in Islam, and arguably the central theme of the religion, is that there is only one God.
 The name of God is Allah, which is simply Arabic for “the (al) God (Ilah).”

 For a Muslim, the object of life is to live in a way that is pleasing to Allah so that one may gain Paradise.
 It is believed that at puberty, an account of each person’s deeds is opened, and this will be used on the Day of Judgment to determine his eternal fate.

 Like Christianity, Islam teaches the continued existence of the soul and a transformed physical existence after death.
 There will be a day of judgment and humanity will be divided between the eternal destinations of Paradise and Hell.

 Judaism is one of the oldest religions in the world.
-Their sacred text, the Hebrew Bible or Tanakh, teaches several doctrines – such as those about God, the Messiah, human beings, and the universe – making beliefs very important to Jews.
+Their sacred text, the Hebrew Bible or Tanakh, teaches several doctrines — about God, the Messiah, human beings, and the universe — making beliefs very important to Jews.
 Judaism has no official creed, however.

 Judaism shares some beliefs with other world religions, like monotheism with Christianity and Islam, but in other respects, there are sharp differences between the faiths.
 In Judaism, reality is a single, all-powerful God.
 It is this belief that made the Jews unique among other ancient Semitic peoples and that became the legacy Judaism has passed on to the entire Western world.
-God’s name in Hebrew is YHWH (Yahweh, or Jehovah), which simply – but significantly – means “I am.”
+God’s name in Hebrew is YHWH (Yahweh, or Jehovah), which simply — but quite powerfully, in my eyes — means “I am.”

 Jewish sacred texts and literature have little to say about what happens after death, which may seem surprising to non-Jews since the sacred texts of Christianity and Islam, both of which have their foundations in Judaism, elaborate rather fully about the afterlife.